Nama ERP DocsNama ERP Docs

 clickEmitMappingNoDefines which cross-filters this widget emits when the user clicks a data point.

-clickActionNoConfigures what a left-click on a data point does: emit cross-filters, navigate via link, or trigger drill-down.
+clickActionNoWidget-level left-click override for charts (and fallback for tables): emit cross-filters, navigate via link, or trigger drill-down.
 Defaults to cross-filter emission if absent.
-See Section 5a.
+For tables, prefer per-entry onCellClick on a linkMappings / drillDownMapping entry — see Section 5a.

 drillDownMappingNoDefines which target widgets or dashboards appear in the right-click drill-down menu, and what filter values to pass to them.